Five Vows: Ahiṃsā

 Ahimsa (non-injury) is formalised into Jain doctrine as the first and foremost vow.
 According to the Jain text, Tattvarthsutra: "The severance of vitalities out of passion is injury."

 Satya

 Satya is the vow to not lie, and to speak the truth.
 A monk or nun must not speak the false, and either be silent or speak the truth.
 According to Pravin Shah, the great vow of satya applies to "speech, mind, and deed", and it also means discouraging and disapproving others who perpetuate a falsehood.

 The underlying cause of falsehood is passion and therefore, it is said to cause hiṃsā (injury).

 Achourya

-Asteya as a great vow means not take anything which is not freely given and without permission.
+Also referred to as 'asteya', achourya as a great vow means not take anything which is not freely given and without permission.
 It applies to anything even if unattended or unclaimed, whether it is of worth or worthless thing.
 This vow of non-stealing applies to action, speech and thought.
 Further a mendicant, states Shah, must neither encourage others to do so nor approve of such activities.

 According to the Jain text, Puruṣārthasiddhyupāya: